 Announced in October, Apple Maps is now offering motorists a way to get around Low Emission Zones by having the map route avoid them.
-Dutch cities are now trying out this updated application.
-Of course, Google Maps, with the integration of Waze, a crowd information sourced map application that allows road users to input current conditions such as blockages or roadworks, has allowed users to do this in a rudimentary way for years, but now users will have the opportunity to choose alternate routes exclusively avoiding LEZs.
+Dutch cities are trying out this updated application.
+Of course, Google Maps, with the integration of Waze, a crowd information sourced map application that allows road users to input current conditions such as blockages or roadworks, has allowed users to do this in a rudimentary way for years, but now users will have the opportunity to choose alternate routes, exclusively avoiding LEZs.

 Many questions come to mind: